kaspersky/gengine/Readme.md

 std::vector<IMove> GetPossibleMoves() const;
 int GetMoveCount() const;

-// Used for the Monte Carlo Tree Search algorithm IMove GetRandomMove() const;

 // By convention, the return value should be:
 // game::Undecided, for an unfinished game
 // game::Draw, for a draw